GyverLibs/AccelMotor/README_EN.md

 <a id="versions"></a>
 ## Versions
-- v1.1 - improved algorithm
-- v1.2 - compatible with esp
+- v1.1 - improved algorithm- v1.2 - compatible with esp
 - v1.3 - minor improvements and fixes

 <a id="feedback"></a>